rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Construction.
 She has also interned with many ULBs, NGOs, NPOs, development banks such as NABARD, which further drew her towards public sector development and governance consulting.
 A strong passion to create impact at scale brought her to Samagra.
-Currently, she is part of the KONNECT team in Odisha.
     image: /img/9.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shreyashi-soni-2908/'
     name: Shreyashi Soni
-    project: KONNECT
+    project: .
   - bio: >-
       Shruti is pursuing a Bachelor's degree in Computer Science Engineering from JSS, Nodia.
 Before joining Samagra, she completed Google Summer of